Effective July 1, 2020

 Nature and Use of Funds

 Section 1.
 USE OF FUNDS.
 The Trust may use Trust funds (a) to pay premiums for group policies, (b) to pay premiums for bonds and errors-and-omissions insurance which may be required by statute, regulation or action of the Trustees, (c) to pay unemployment insurance reimbursement charges imposed by the State of Tennessee against participating members in any group self-insurance program developed and maintained by the Trust, (d) to pay all other expenses and make all payments which the Trustees consider necessary in establishing the Trust and administering the services of the Trust with respect to any compensation paid to any service companies, attorneys, actuaries, accountants, employees, clerical help, custodians, and others as the Trust may deem necessary, (e) to sponsor programs designed to reduce unemployment costs and/or to improve member board’s relationships with their employees.
-It is understood and agreed that trustees may elect to invest Utrust funds in stocks and bonds in similar manner to funds held by the Tennessee Consolidated Retirement System.
-The Trustees shall develop an appropriate investment policy which will be part of the Utrust Bylaws.
+Trustees may elect to invest Utrust funds in stocks and bonds in similar manner to funds held by the Tennessee Consolidated Retirement System.
+The Trustees shall maintain an appropriate investment policy in of the Utrust Bylaws.

 Amendments and Termination of the Trust